uiucseclab/virustotal-md5-checker/README.md

 ## Running the Project
 First, set up the app configuration.
 Find out how in [`app/config/default`](app/config/default).

+Edit the `baseUrl` used for making API calls in `frontend/js/settings.js`.
+If you are running this locally, you can skip this step.

 Use the following commands to get this up and running:
 ```bash
 npm install # installs backend dependencies